 Data from TIP Report

-All data relayed in the preceding images is from TIP Reports 2011-2020
+All data relayed in the preceding images is from TIP Reports 2011-2023 and is meant for visual purposes.

 For more information on the Trafficking in Persons report, follow the links below: